batoripX/XaniteOG/README.md

 ## How to Use

-For Xbox 360:
+For Xbox Original:

-   - Requires Xbox 360 system files from your console
+- Install BIOS from your own Xbox OG

-   - Games in iso format from your personal collection
+- Obtain games in xiso format from your personal game copies

 ## Contributing